About Me

-I’m an international teaching artist and actor with extensive experience performing and directing across NYC, London, Las Vegas, the Philippines, Edinburgh, the Seychelles, and regional markets throughout the US.
-I hold a BM in Musical Theatre from Rider University, where I received the Mark Twain Comedy Award and advanced to KCACTF Nationals, as well as an MA in Classical Acting from the London Academy of Music and Dramatic Art.
-I’m also honored to hold a UK Global Talent Visa for my work as an actor and director abroad.
+I’m an international teaching artist and actor with extensive experience performing and directing across New York City, London, Las Vegas, the Philippines, Edinburgh, the Seychelles, and regional theatres throughout the U.S. I hold a Bachelor of Music in Musical Theatre from Rider University, where I received the Mark Twain Comedy Award and advanced to the KCACTF Nationals, as well as a Master’s in Classical Acting from the London Academy of Music and Dramatic Art (LAMDA).
+I’m also proud to hold a UK Global Talent Visa in recognition of my work as an actor and director abroad.

-My directing and teaching credits span a range of esteemed institutions and projects, including co-founding Tunnel Theatre Co. in NYC, where I worked with Tony Award winner Alice Ripley and Hamilton's Michael Luwoye.
-I’ve taught classical acting at Boden’s Performing Arts College in London, directed and choreographed at William T. Sherman School in NYC, and taught Shakespeare and Devising at McCarter Theatre in Princeton, NJ.
-Additionally, I’ve served as Resident Theatre Teacher and Curriculum Creator at KIPP Lab High School in Newark, NJ, and as Adjunct Acting Professor and Director of productions at Northern Michigan University, including Footloose, Frankenstein, and Six Men Dressed Like Joseph Stalin.
+My directing and teaching credits span a wide range of institutions and productions.
+I’m the co-founder of Tunnel Theatre Co. in NYC, where I collaborated with Tony Award winner Alice Ripley and Hamilton’s Michael Luwoye.
+I’ve taught classical acting at Bodens Performing Arts College in London, directed and choreographed at William T. Sherman School in New York City, and led workshops in Shakespeare and devising at McCarter Theatre in Princeton, NJ.
+I’ve also served as Resident Theatre Teacher and curriculum designer at KIPP Lab High School in Newark, NJ, and as Adjunct Acting Professor and director at Northern Michigan University, where I directed productions including Footloose, Frankenstein, and Six Men Dressed Like Joseph Stalin.

 Education